 Before sitting the licensing exam, the applicant has to satisfy the educational requirements, as well as completing an application form.
 All applicants for state licensing have to be 21 years and older.
 The education requirements you will need to satisfy for licensing are as follows:

 - A bachelor’s degree in HVACR studies from accredited college or university and at least 1 year hands-on experience installing, servicing and repairing HVAC systems.

 - A bachelor’s degree in a field closely related to the HVAC industry plus a minimum of 3 years practical experience installing, servicing and maintaining HVAC systems.

 - Completion of a vocational training college program or through a trade school, county college or community college will also count towards certification is equivalent to two years field experience (see work experience requirements below).

-If you're looking to apply to an HVAC school in order to meet the above requiremnts you can get started by filling out the form below.
-It will help you locate HVAC schools near you.
+If you're looking to apply to an HVAC school in order to meet the above requirements you can get started by locating a HVAC schools near you below: